1. List of concepts and definitions Back to the main page (home)

 Remark 27 Remember that, in general, the word scalar is not restricted to real numbers.
 We are only using real numbers as scalars in this book, but eigenvalues are often complex numbers.

 Definition 9.1 Consider the square matrix A .
-We say that Let's look at an example of an eigenvalue and eigenvector.
+We say that is an eigenvalue of A if there exists a non-zero vector x such that .
+In this case, x is called an eigenvector (corresponding to ), and the pair (,x) is called an eigenpair for A. Let's look at an example of an eigenvalue and eigenvector.
 If you

 were asked if

-Therefore, Now that you have seen an eigenvalue and an eigenvector, let's talk a
+Therefore, and x are an eigenvalue and an eigenvector, respectively, for A. Now that you have seen an eigenvalue and an eigenvector, let's talk a

 little more about them.
 Why did we require that an eigenvector not be